In this post, we will see how to use PWM outputs on Raspberry Pi to control devices like LEDs, motors, and servos.

 Controlling a DC Motor

 PWM is also used to control the speed of a DC motor.
-By varying the duty cycle, we can control the amount of energy delivered to the motor, which in turn controls its speed.
+By varying the duty cycle, we can control the amount of power delivered to the motor, which in turn controls its speed.

 import RPi.GPIO as GPIO